 Those were the three decks that were played at the very beginning, Haymaker being the clear top-tier deck.

 As I said before, some players tried to use Alakazam + Chansey + Zapdos + Pokémon Center decks, with no success.
 Venusaur was even worse in a metagame plagued by Energy Removal.
 And a lot of kids had random rogue decks at the first League sessions.
 Some were well constructed but on a budget (e.g. 4/4 Dewgong, 4× Machop, a few Doduo and every good common/unco Trainers in 4 copies), and some were horrible, playing bad cards such as Magmar or Haunter with little to no Trainer cards.
-You had to play with what you had, and you already needed money to win, even if slightly less than now, retrospectively.
+You had to play with what you had, and depending on where you lived there could have been shortages making some cards very hard to find the few weeks after the initial release.

 In the next episode: